-Crash at Mountain of Hell bike race sends riders flying down hill
+Crash at Mountain of Hell bike race sends riders flying downhill

-Around 700 riders hit the slope annually for the freeride downhill mountain biking event.
+Around 700 riders hit the slope annually for the free ride downhill mountain biking event.
 The event features about 15 miles of downhill riding from the top of the glacier.

 SPANISH SOCCER TEAM RENAMES ITSELF FLAT EARTH FC TO PROMOTE FRINGE THEORY